xames3/smart/docs/source/miscellany/faq.rst

 .. dropdown:: What does XAMES3 mean, and why you use it everywhere?
     :class-container: site-faq

-    So, XAMES3 is my alias and username for online profiles.
-The first part, **XA**, represents my first name, Akshay.
-The letter *X* is a sound-alike for the first syllable, "**Aksh**".
-Think of the letter "X" on its own, it sound similar to "Aksh".
+    So, *XAMES3* is my alias and username for online profiles.
+The first part, "*XA*", represents my first name, Akshay.
+The letter X is a sound-alike for the first syllable, "**Aksh**".
+Think of the letter "X" on its own; it sounds similar to "*Aksh*".

-    *A* is a sound-alike for the second syllable, "**ay**" (as in "day").
+    A is a sound-alike for the second syllable, "**ay**" (as in "day").

     So, "**Aksh**" + "**ay**" becomes **X-A**.

-    The second part, **MES3**, is a subtle play on my surname, Mestry. *MES* is a straightforward representation of the first syllable, "**Mes**".
-And the number **3** represents "**try**".
-It is not "*try*" as we say in English but more like "*tree*".
+    The second part, "*MES3*", is a subtle play on my surname, Mestry.
+MES is a straightforward representation of the first syllable, "**Mes**".
+And the number 3 represents "**try**".
+It is not "try" as we say in English but more like "tree".

-    So, XAMES3 is just my name spelled out in short.
-This is called as `Gramogram`_ in English.
-You've used gramograms in your conversations too!
-    For example, "c u" is a gramogram for "see you", "JL" is a gramogram for "jail", etc.
+    So, *XAMES3* is just my name spelled out in short.
+This is called a `gramogram`_ in English.
+For example, "*c u*" is a gramogram for "see you", "*JL*" is a gramogram for "jail", etc.

 .. dropdown:: How do you pronounce XAMES3 or XA?
     :class-container: site-faq